Longstowe: Demography

 At the time of the 2001 census, Longstowe had 193 residents living in 73 households.
 All described themselves as White; 73.6% were Christian and 26.4% did not follow a religion or did not state one.

 Landmarks

 Longstowe Hall is an ancient mansion purchased in the reign of Queen Elizabeth I by the Cage family, who rebuilt it; it was acquired by William Arthur Briscoe in 1906.
 It stands in a park of about 175 acres (70 hectares) and is now used as a venue for weddings.
 A lych gate near the church lists the names of the Longstowe men who served in World War I; 'RIP' is inscribed next to the names of those who died.

 Religious sites

 The parish church is dedicated to St Mary the Virgin and is set back from the road.
-The current brick building was built in 1863–1864 on the site of the original church which blew down in 1719.
-The church comprises a chancel, nave, north chapel, south porch and a low embattled western tower containing one bell.
+The church has a chancel, nave, north chapel, south porch, and west tower, all except the late 14th-century tower being rebuilt in 1863–1864.
+The medieval church originally comprised only a chancel, nave, south porch, and the tower.
+In 1609 Sir John Cage built a transeptal chapel on the south side of the nave, and his son Anthony built a similar chapel on the north side.
+By 1727 the south chapel was in ruins and was fenced off in 1779.

+The church was rebuilt in 1863–1864 by architect W.M.
+Fawcett of Cambridge for lord of the manor Sidney Stanley, probably following the old outlines, in red and blue brick with stone dressings.
+The rector James Rushton and his wife reportedly bore nearly the whole cost of the rebuilding.
+The surviving monuments and some armorial glass were reset in the north chapel.

+The church contains several notable monuments, mostly reset in the north chapel after the 1863-64 rebuilding.
+The most significant is the early 17th-century tomb-chest of Sir Anthony Cage (d.
+1603), originally located in the chancel, featuring two recumbent effigies with ten children kneeling at the front.
+The lady's effigy is described as smaller and cruder than her companion, and may have originated from a similar but now-destroyed tomb of John Cage and his wife Jocosa (d.
+1627).